R2Northstar/NorthstarBlog/_posts/2024-10-06-grunt-gamemode.md

 ## The limitations and roadblocks
 One of the most difficult part of creating the mod was that I was doing many things that Titanfall 2 simply wasn't built for.
 Players were never intended to wear grunt or spectre models, and as such crashes would arise during certain actions, like rodeoing, or during the evacuation sequence.
 These problems force me to create workarounds, like subtly changing models during the evacuation sequence.
 Another heavy limitation was that I was dedicated to make the mod server-side only.
 This meant that any player could join the game without having to download any external mods.
 While this made programming some parts of the mod, especially the user interaction, exceptionally difficult, this decision greatly increased the overall accessibility and popularity of the mod.
-Although Mod-Automatic-Download now exists within Northstar, most of the important features are already present through server-sided means.
+Although Mod-Auto-Download now exists within Northstar, most of the important features are already present through server-sided means.
 The only changes that I was unable to implement through this were improvements to the UI and custom viewmodels, both of which would have improved the user experience and feel of the mod, but wouldn't cause any significant changes.

 ## The continuation of VoyageDB’s mod